WSU-kduncan/cs4900-api-fan4/homework/homework-2/api-routes.md

 - Update Movie

 ### watchedMovie Entity
-- Update watched movie status (Watched Date)
+- Update watched movie status
+  - Practically only watched movie date will be changed
+  -  PUT returns 201 when creating a new object and 200 when updating

 ### review Entity
 - Update review